-The title of a Professor of Practice or a Professor of Instruction will be specified in the letter of appointment/reappointment, defined by the purpose for the position for which the BUF member is hired/retained.
+The title of a Professor of Practice or a Professor of Instruction will be specified in the letter of appointment/reappointment, defined by the purpose for the position for which the BUF-bargaining unit faculty member is hired/retained.

-A. Professor of Practice is a full-time NTT BUF member with practical experience in industry, business, medicine, government, law, and/or other professional fields.
+A. Professor of Practice is a full-time NTT BUF bargaining unit faculty member with practical experience in industry, business, medicine, government, law, and/or other professional fields.
 The primary purpose of such a position is to share real-world knowledge with students in a classroom or experiential setting in support of degree, certificate, and/or licensure programs.
-The title may be specific to the BUF member's expertise-such as "Professor of Clinical Practice," "Professor of Theatrical Practice," or "Professor of Engineering Practice."
+The title may be specific to the BUF faculty member's expertise-such as "Professor of Clinical Practice," "Professor of Theatrical Practice," or "Professor of Engineering Practice."